waynedgrant/android-appwidget-cirrus/README.md

 * Touch the spanner icon to update the widget's settings
 * If displayed touch the warning icon to see details of any connection issues
-* Touch anywhere else to have the widget update its displayed values from the configured Client Raw URL
+* Touch anywhere else on the widget and it will update to display the latest data from the configured Client Raw URL
-* Otherwise the widget will update its displayed values every 30 minutes
+* Otherwise the widget will update to displayed teh latest data every 30 minutes

 ## Weather Items